 \section{Arithmetic B\'ezout theorem with cubist metric}

-We display in this section an explicit version of B\'ezout arithmetic theorem, in the sense of Philippon or Bost-Gillet-Soul\'e (\cite{Ph95+}, \cite{BGS94}), for intersections of cycles in our modular abelian varieties over number fields, with the following variants: we use Arakelovian heights (in the sense of Faltings as in~\cite{Fa91}, see also~\cite{Ab97}) on higher-dimensional cycles, and we endow the implicit hermitian sheaf for this height with its cubist metric (instead of Fubini-Study).
+We display in this section an explicit version of B\'ezout arithmetic theorem, in the sense of Philippon or Bost-Gillet-Soul\'e (\cite{Ph95+}, \cite{BGS94}), for intersections of cycles in our modular abelian varieties over number fields, with the following variants: we use Arakelov heights (as in Section~\ref{LaHauteurDeToutLeMonde} above, see~(\ref{lavraiehauteur})) on higher-dimensional cycles, and we endow the implicit hermitian sheaf for this height with its cubist metric (instead of Fubini-Study).

-It indeed seems one generally uses Fubini-Study metrics for arithmetic B\'ezout because they are the only natural explicit ones available on a general projective space (which of course is an (almost) necessary frame for B\'ezout-like statements).
-They moreover have the pleasant feature that the relevant projective embeddings have tautological basis of global sections with sup-norm less than $1$, which allows for instance proving at hand that the induced Faltings height is non-negative on effective cycles (cf.~\cite{Fa91}, Proposition~2.6).
-For our present purposes however, we need to obtain bounds eventually involving the N\'eron-Tate heights of points, that is, Arakelov heights induced by cubist metrics.
-One could in principle have tried working with Fubini-Study metrics as in \cite{BGS94} and then directly compare with N\'eron-Tate heights; but comparison terms tend to be huge: in the case of rational points, for instance (that is, horizontal cycles of relative dimension $0$), within jacobians, those error terms are bounded by Manin and Zahrin (\cite{MZ72}) linearly in the ambient projective dimension, which is exponential in the dimension of the abelian variety (that is, for our modular curves, exponential in the level).
+It indeed seems that one generally uses Fubini-Study metrics for arithmetic B\'ezout because they are the only natural explicit ones available on a general projective space (a necessary frame for the approach we follow for B\'ezout-like statements).
+They moreover have the pleasant feature that the relevant projective embeddings have tautological basis of global sections with sup-norm less than $1$ which, for instance, allows for proving that the induced Faltings height is non-negative on effective cycles (see~\cite{Fa91}, Proposition~2.6).
+For our present purposes however, we need bounds for the N\'eron-Tate heights of points, that is, Arakelov heights induced by cubist metrics.
+One could in principle have tried working with Fubini-Study metrics as in \cite{BGS94} and then directly compare with N\'eron-Tate heights, but comparison terms tend to be huge.
+In the case of rational points, for instance (that is, horizontal cycles of relative dimension $0$), within jacobians, those error terms are bounded by Manin and Zarhin (\cite{MZ72}) linearly in the ambient projective dimension, that is exponential in the dimension of the abelian variety.
+In other words, for our modular curves, the error terms would be exponential in the level $p$.
 It is therefore much preferable to stick to cubist metrics.
-This implies we avoid the use of joins as in \cite{BGS94}, as those need a natural sheaves metrization on the whole of the ambient projective spaces: we instead use plain Segre embeddings.
-The numerical extra-charge to pay essentially consists in binomial coefficients poping-up on the picture, which do not significantly alter the quantitative bounds we obtain.
+This implies we avoid the use of joins as in \cite{BGS94}, as those need a sheaf metrization on the whole of the ambient projective spaces, and we instead use plain Segre embeddings.
+The extra numerical cost essentially consists of the appearance of modest binomial coefficients, which do not significantly alter the quantitative bounds we eventually obtain.